compose-spec/compose-spec/spec.md

   - `service_healthy`: specifies that a dependency is expected to be "healthy" (as indicated by [healthcheck](#healthcheck)) before starting a dependent service.
-  - `service_finished_successfully`: specifies that a dependency is expected to run to successful completion (as indicated by an exit code of 0)
+  - `service_completed_successfully`: specifies that a dependency is expected to run to successful completion before starting a dependent service.

 Service dependencies cause the following behaviors: